mendix/docs/content/appstore/general/sell.md

 ### 2.1 Prerequisites

-Before you become a Marketplace Partner, there are a few prerequisites to take care of.
-For paid components, whether you are an individual supplier with your own business or you are supplying on behalf of your company, you need a [Mendix Platform account](https://signup.mendix.com/link/signup/?source=direct) before you can create a Marketplace Partner account.
+Before you become a Marketplace Vendor, there are a few prerequisites to take care of.
+For paid components, whether you are an individual supplier with your own business or you are supplying on behalf of your company, you need a [Mendix Platform account](https://signup.mendix.com/) before you can create a Marketplace Vendor account.

 In addition to defining the business case for your component (including how it will be licensed, priced, and supported), make sure you meet the export control requirements for your product.
 We know export control can be confusing, so if you are still unclear on what you need to do, you can contact Mendix at *compliance@mendix.com*.

 {{% todo %}}[**Is this a working email address that should be shared publicly?**]{{% /todo %}}

-### 2.2 Creating a Marketplace Partner Account {#creating-account}
+### 2.2 Creating a Marketplace Vendor Account {#creating-account}

-Whether you are an individual component supplier with your own business or you are supplying a component on behalf of your company, you need to create a Marketplace Partner account.
+Whether you are an individual component supplier with your own business or you are supplying a component on behalf of your company, you need to create a Marketplace Vendor account.

-Since your Marketplace Partner account is associated with your Mendix ID, you first need to create a [Mendix Platform account](https://signup.mendix.com/).
+Since your Marketplace Vendor account is associated with your Mendix ID, make sure you have a [Mendix Platform account](https://signup.mendix.com/).

-When creating your Marketplace Partner account, Mendix asks for basic information, including your legal name and address.
+When creating your Marketplace Vendor account, you will be asked for basic information, including your legal name and address.
 This information is used to check whether you want to sell your component or offer it for free.

 | Account Detail | Description |
 | --- | --- |